 - Alcohol poisoning

-Other than the health concerns mentioned above, there are social and financial long term effects of alcohol that need to be considered.
-Socially alcohol can cause you to display inappropriate or even dangerous social behaviour as it has a tendency to lower your inhibitions.
+Other than the health concerns mentioned above, there are social and financial long-term effects of alcohol that need to be considered.
+Socially alcohol can cause you to display inappropriate or even dangerous social behaviour as it tends to lower your inhibitions.
 These social actions can range from something rather silly or embarrassing, all the way up to committing a possible felony.

 The effects on finance become apparent when you develop an addiction or become dependent on alcohol.
-In this case you may end up spending a large chunk of your finances on drinking and negatively affect your financial health.
+In this case, you may end up spending a large chunk of your finances on drinking which negatively affects your financial health.

 Explaining a hangover – one of the most common effects of alcohol